 Term and Termination.
 This Agreement shall be effective and the Services shall be performed during the time frame beginning on start date and ending on end date unless this Agreement is terminated early as set forth below.
 Upon expiration or termination of this Agreement, all terms of this Agreement that by their nature or as expressly stated shall continue after expiration or termination shall so survive.
 COMPANY and FIU shall each have the right to terminate this Agreement at any time upon seven (7) days’ prior written notice.
 Upon early termination, FIU shall immediately be due payment for all Services performed and costs incurred prior to the effective date of termination.

 Payment.
-In consideration of the Services, Company shall pay FIU the total amount of which shall be paid as follows.
-If Company fails to provide timely payment as set forth below, FIU may cease all further work on the Services and shall not be liable for any resulting loss, damage or expense related thereto.
+In consideration of the Services, Company shall pay FIU the total amount of $0.00.
+The fees are calculated in accordance with the FIU rate schedule in effect at the time the Services are provided.
+The rate schedule may be amended by FIU with sixty (60) days’ prior written notice to Company.
+The payment to FIU shall be made by Company within thirty (30) days of FIU’s invoice to Company.
+If Company fails to provide timely payment to FIU for any invoice FIU may cease all further work on the Services and shall not be liable for any resulting loss, damage or expense related thereto.

 Terms and Conditions.
 The parties agree to the Research Recharge Center Terms and Conditions set forth in Attachment 2 which are incorporated herein as if fully set forth.